kilyig/ZheroTag/README.md

 The implementation is very simple if there is a trusted party.
 The players share each of their moves with the trusted party, which in turn updates the board and tells each player what they can see on the board.

 ### Without a trusted third party
-This is what we are trying to do.
+This is the whole point of ZheroTag.
 The challenge with implementing without a trusted third party is to keep the locations of the pieces private while updating the views of the players.
 Zero-knowledge proofs can be used to prove that a move was valid without actually revealing the move.
 However, this information is not enough for the next player to know which moves they can make.
 After each move, each player needs to update their board in such a way that the opponent does not learn anything about the location of their piece.
 If the last move brought a piece to a square around the other piece, then both players should learn about this fact.

-## Solutions without a trusted third party
+## Solution without a trusted third party

 ### PSI based on Diffie-Hellman
 Let finite $U \subseteq \mathbb{Z}^2$ be the set of positions on the board.
 Let $\mathcal{P} = ( u, \mathcal{N}, \mathcal{S} )$ be a ZheroTag player where $u \in U$ is the current position on the board, $\mathcal{N}$ is the set of positions that $\mathcal{P}$ can move to (_neighbors_), and $\mathcal{S}$ is the set of positions that $\mathcal{P}$ can currently see.